 In 2020 Debs was commissioned by Peace Child International and the Global Food Security Programme to write four short stories in response to research into the effects of Climate Change on global food production.
 These stories were presented as part of a United Nations event on early 2021.
 She is also a writing mentor, most recently working with the award-winning folk artist Emily Portman on her forthcoming album.

-Debs is also a highly skilled and experienced trainer and facilitator, working internationally alongside companies such as Shakespeare’s Globe, Bright Torches, the Drive Project, University of California, the Southbank Centre and many others.
+Debs is also a highly skilled and experienced trainer and facilitator, working internationally alongside companies such as Shakespeare’s Globe, Bright Torches, the Drive Project, the Southbank Centre and many others.

 Fellow of the Young Foundation, FUSE playwright at Leeds Playhouse and winner of the Summerhall Acting Award at the 2016 Edinburgh Fringe, Debs is a unique story maker and